-Coming here at harvest time it becomes clear that the production of Hashish is an old business.
+At harvest time it becomes clear that the production of Hashish is an old business.
 It comprises agricultural engineering as well as elaborated modes of refinement and consumtion.
 Not at last it is the basis of a somewhat pariah lifestyle as the sale of Hashish is not exactly legal.
 The spirit of Abd El-Krim is still strong here.
 This, and the cheap availability of fertilizers (Morrocco is one of the main sources of phosphate in the world) makes the Rif Europe’s main source of Hash.
-Irrigation techniques are largely the same, as well as the backbreaking work of cutting down the plants by hand under the harsh Morrocan sun.
+The work of cutting down the plants by hand under the harsh Morrocan sun is backbreaking.
+Due to the shape of the land and the division into small business units it is still done by hand; it is family business.
 Once the plants are cut and bundled together, mules carry the massive weight of the still humid plants down the hills.
 There the weed gets laid out in the sun every morning only to be taken back in the evenings for weeks in autumn.

 An old peasant sits with his grand children under a fig tree on the purple soil.
 They are having dinner: Tagine, french fries and watermelon.
-He invites me to join them and eat something, too.
+He invites me to join.
 They are resting before chopping the next field.
 It is concentrated work, sometimes they joke, sometimes they make a quick phone call.
-Their phones stay inside their plastic packs though, otherwise they would get ruined by the sticky brown hashish that covers their hands.
+Their phones stay inside their plastic packs though, otherwise they would get ruined by the sticky brown polen that covers their hands.
 Nobody smokes here, the work is too hard for that, with bowed backs in the hot Moroccan sun.

 After the harvest season the drumming starts.If you ever end up in a Rif – village just follow the drumming sounds and you will find men sitting in shacks beating the polen out of the weed.
 They will even sell you the best olive oil in the world – and whatever else you might want.